9 Football Accumulator Near Misses: So Close to Big Wins!

 4. £1,000,000 lost by one manager

 David Moyes was meant to be the next Sir Alex Ferguson.
-Hand-picked by the legendary Scottish manager himself to take over the Manchester United hot-seat when he retired back in 2013, the former-Everton boss was meant to lead the club into the next chapter of their trophy-laden history.
+Hand-picked by the legendary Scottish manager himself to take over the Manchester United hot seat back in 2013.

-We all knew that whoever took over would struggle to fill Ferguson’s boots, given that he was arguable the most successful manager of all time, but few predicted that he would be quite so terrible.
+We all knew that Ferguson’s boots were hard to fill given that he was arguably the most successful manager of all time, but few predicted that he would be quite so terrible.

 5. £1,000,000 lost by reversed result

-That was reality for Simon Torres Pike, who had decided to stick a penny on all eight Champions League Round of 16 matches to be played throughout the week back in 2013.
+That was reality for Simon Torres Pike, who decided to stick 1p on all eight Champions League Round of 16 matches to be played throughout the week back in 2013.

-Juventus had beaten Celtic, Bayern Munich had beaten Arsenal, Borussia Dortmund drew with Shakhtar Donetsk, Real Madrid drew with Manchester United, Paris Saint-Germain beat Valencia and Porto emerged victorious against Malaga – six results which Pike correctly predicted.
+Juventus had beaten Celtic, Bayern Munich had beaten Arsenal, Borussia Dortmund drew with Shakhtar Donetsk, Real Madrid drew with Manchester United, Paris Saint-Germain beat Valencia and Porto emerged victorious against Malaga.

 AC Milan v Barcelona in the Champions League